Cannabis in Guyana

 Cannabis in Guyana is illegal for all uses, but is both grown and consumed in the nation.
-Possession of 15 grams or over can result in charges of drug trafficking.
+Possession of 15 grams or more can result in charges of drug trafficking.

 History

 Indian community

-As in other parts of the British Caribbean, arriving indentured laborers from India brought the custom of smoking ganja with them, but this habit had fallen from fashion by the early part of the 20th century.
+As in other parts of the British Caribbean, arriving indentured labourers from India brought the custom of smoking ganja with them, but this habit had fallen from fashion by the early part of the 20th century.

 Early legislation

 In 1861, British Guiana passed a law entitled An Ordinance to Regulate the Sale of Opium and Bhang.

 Indian Hemp Ordinance

 British Guiana passed its Indian Hemp Ordinance in 1913.

 Rastafarian usage

 In the 1970s, the Rastafari philosophy gained popularity in Guyana, and along with it came an increased interest in cannabis.
 In 2015, Guyanese Rastafarians staged a demonstration at the Attorney General's office calling for the decriminalization of cannabis, spurred by the recent arrest of former football star Vibert Butts.